 Notably, cerebellar strokes often lead to impairments in motor control and posture, because the majority of the cerebellum’s outputs are to parts of the motor system.

-However, other side effects are possible.
-Here are the most common side effects of a cerebellar stroke:
+However, other effects are possible.
+Here are the most common secondary effects of a cerebellar stroke:

 - Acute cerebellar ataxia: a lack of control over voluntary movements